ethereum/go-ethereum/cmd/clef/README.md

 expected to be JSON [jsonrpc 2.0 standard](http://www.jsonrpc.org/specification).

 Some of these call can require user interaction.
-Clients must be aware that responses may be deplayed significanlty or may never be received if a users decideds to ignore the confirmation request.
+Clients must be aware that responses may be delayed significanlty or may never be received if a users decides to ignore the confirmation request.

 The External API is **untrusted** : it does not accept credentials over this api, nor does it expect that requests have any authority.